|Dukascopy Broker Features|

 - Managed forex accounts with an advanced Percent Allocation Management Module (PAMM) environment.
 This permits a trader to have their funds managed by an account manager under a limited power of attorney.
 The account manager typically takes a cut of the profits generated.

-- In addition for forex, Dukascopy offers trading for indices, metals, stocks and binary options.
+- In addition for forex, Dukascopy offers trading for indices, metals, stocks, cryptocurrencies and binary options.
 Note, however, that Forex Scam Alerts does not recommend binary options trading.

 Broker reviewed: Dukascopy